Canary Islands Cruises: Your Extraordinary Atlantic Escape

 The Canary Islands enjoy mild, pleasant weather year-round, making them a true four-season destination – though each period has its own distinct appeal.

 Peak Season (November – March): While much of Europe endures cold winters, the Canaries bask in comfortable temperatures between 65–75°F. This is the most popular time for cruise itineraries, as northern Europeans and Americans seek winter sun.
-Booking early is recommended.
+Booking well in advance is wise, as preferred cabins fill quickly.

 Spring (April – June): Wildflowers bloom across the islands, temperatures are ideal for hiking, and crowds thin compared to winter.
 An excellent time for travelers who love nature and outdoor adventure.

-Summer (July – September): Warm and dry with temperatures reaching 80–85°F. Perfect for beach-focused visits, though the eastern islands can experience the calima — a warm Saharan wind.
+Summer (July – September): Warm and dry with temperatures reaching 80–85°F. Perfect for beach-focused visits, though the eastern islands can experience the calima – a haze of Saharan dust carried on warm winds from Africa.
 Many repositioning cruises pass through during this period.

-Autumn (October – November): Warm seas, pleasant weather, and the start of the new cruise season make this an ideal shoulder period with excellent availability and value.
+Autumn (October – November): Warm seas, pleasant weather, and the start of the new cruise season make this an appealing shoulder period when availability tends to be strong.

 Why Book with Extraordinary Adventures